Rosuav/shed/Moddability.md

   - You can download [the demo](https://factorio.com/download) and play with the Lua files right there.
 No need to get a special custom content creation tool or anything - all you need is a text editor.
+* Entrepreneur
+  - Lots of the key data comes from easily edited files.
+It's easy to mess with anything you like, although some things seem to be tied to the UI fairly closely.
+  - The format of those files is rigid and fragile, but fortunately they are well-commented and you can easily just tweak things within the existing framework.
+* Galactic Civilisations (series)
+  - SO VERY moddable!
+You can mess around with basically everything.
+  - Most of the edit files are XML, which means you probably want to get a tool to edit them with, but that's easy enough.

 The Okay (Ignoring)
 -------------------